NCERT Book Solutions Class 7 Social and Political Life – II Chapter 5

 4. Can you describe two methods of struggle that the women movements used to raise issues?
 If you had to organize a struggle against stereotypes, about what women can or cannot do, what method would you employ from the ones that you have read about?
 Why would you choose this particular method?

 Solution: The women’s movement used several methods to raise issues.
-Three of them are:
+Three of them are listed below:

 Women Change the World Summary